A Brief Intro to Unix

 Introduction

-The Unix command line interface is supported by command interpreters called shells.
+The Unix command line interface (also used by Linux and MacOS) is supported by command interpreters called shells.
 These are widely standardized, but the shell is not an integral part of Unix, so users have written several.
-The oldest is the Bourne shell, but there is the C shell, csh, the Bourne Again shell, bash, and many others; student accounts in our lab use tcsh.
+The oldest is the Bourne shell, but there is the C shell, csh, the Bourne Again shell, bash, and many others; the default for student accounts in our lab is bash.
+All of the common Unix shells support supersets of the basic command language described here.

 Command format

-Suppose executable is the name of a file holding an executable program, and suppose your shell prompts for input with the text prompt: Given this, you'd run executable by typing a line that ends up looking like this:
+Suppose executable is the name of a file holding an executable program; note that Unix variants do not require a suffix like .exe to indicate the file type.
+Given this, you'd run executable by typing a line that ends up looking like this (what you typed is shown in bold):

 prompt: executable